Hot Paper Lantern Chile Peppers

 Inventory, lb : 0

-Hot Paper Lantern chile peppers are available in mid to late summer.
+Hot Paper Lantern chile peppers are available in the mid to late summer.

 Recipes that include Hot Paper Lantern Chile Peppers.
 One is easiest, three is harder.